Nathan-Wall/propane/docs/getting-started.md

 ### Configuration Options:

 *   **`include`**: An array of file paths or directories to compile.
 Similar to providing positional arguments to `propanec`. (e.g., `["src/models"]`)
-*   **`outputDir`**: A string specifying the root directory where generated `.propane.ts` files should be placed.
+*   **`outputDir`**: A string specifying the root directory where generated `.pmsg.ts` files should be placed.
 The original directory structure of the source files will be preserved within this output directory. (e.g., `"dist/generated"`)
 *   **`watch`**: A boolean.
 If `true`, `propanec` will run in watch mode, regenerating files when changes are detected.
 Equivalent to `--watch` CLI flag.

 ```